Yarmoski/The-Bloody-Gauntlet/README.md

 # The-Bloody-Gauntlet
 An unfair duel between you and evil vampires.
-You will be pitted in an enclosed box full of VAMPIRES.
+You will be pitted in an enclosed box full of vampires.
 Use your bottomless pockets full of anti-vampire vials to destroy them all and be victorious!
 Or die an extremely dissatisfying death.

 # How to play
 Download the .exe and run it!